SEI-R-2-22/u2_project_prompt/README.md

 - Be a **new repo**.
 Create a new repo in your github and build your project there. **DO NOT** name your repository Project 2, give it a real name.
 - Have separate directories for the frontend (client) and backend within the main repository.
 - Include a _beautiful_, professional **README.md** (use [markdown](https://guides.github.com/features/mastering-markdown/))
-- Your README should have user stories, installation instructions, wireframes for your project, code snippets, and a detailed description of your project.
+- Your README should have your name, links to socials, a detailed description of your project, technologies used, a getting started section (with links to your deployed site and Trello), screenshots of your final product (no more than 2-3), future updates, and credits.
 - Utilize flexbox or grid (or both)
 - Include a minimum of 2 Mongoose Schemas (models)
 - Have (POST, GET, DELETE) operations